×

 His first start on the DP World Tour came at the Czech Masters, where he also finished in a tie for fourth place after a final round 66.

-He started the European Masters in 186th place in the Race to Dubai and ranked 200th in the world.
-His win at Crane-sur-Sierre takes him to 49th in the Race to Dubai.
+He then went on to win the European Masters, a tournament he started in 186th place in the Race to Dubai and ranked 200th in the world.
+His win at Crane-sur-Sierre took him to 49th in the Race to Dubai and was enough to convince Luke Donald to give him a wild-card pick for the European Ryder Cup team.
+He went on to produce a starring role as Europe thrashed the USA.

 Last 10 Events